General Patient Care

 If your elastics break, simply replace them with a new one.
 If you run out of elastics, call our office and we will gladly ship you a new pack.
 Although it is not common for elastics to break, sometimes opening too wide or too much stretch of the elastic will cause it to tear.
 If your elastics repeatedly break, contact our office and we will fit you to a more appropriate elastic size.

 As a general rule, patients with braces should avoid anything sticky, crunchy, or hard.
 Some of these foods include popcorn, peanuts, gum, caramel, and hard chips.
 These foods can cause brackets to break, which can lengthen orthodontic treatment time and cause emergency visits.

 Retainers are worn after braces or Invisalign treatment to maintain the corrected position of the teeth.
 There are a number of different types of retainers that are available to you, ask your orthodontist which one will best suit your needs.
 One of our talented doctors will instruct you on how long you should wear your retainers.

 How do I take care of my retainers?

 We offer Retainer-Brite at our office.
 Simply soak your retainers in Retainer-Brite, and they should look good as new.
 We also recommend brushing your retainers after you take them out.
 Do not allow your retainers to sit in hot water or put in the dishwasher as this will deform your retainers.
 Always keep your retainers in a case when not in your mouth.
 Never keep your retainers in a napkin – this is the most common reason retainers are accidentally thrown away!

-The Orthodontists is West Omaha’s Gold Plus provider of Invisalign and Invisalign Teen.
-As a Gold Plus Invisalign Provider, Dr. Nick Samuelson is one of a handful of Orthodontists in the West Omaha area with this designation!
+The Orthodontists is West Omaha’s Platinum provider of Invisalign and Invisalign Teen.
+As a Platinum+ Invisalign Provider, Dr. Nick Samuelson is one of a handful of Orthodontists in the West Omaha area with this designation!